FreddeFrallan/Multilingual-CLIP/README.md

 OpenAI has since released a set of their smaller CLIP models, which can be found on the [official CLIP Github](https://github.com/openai/CLIP).

 We propose a fine-tuning to replace the original English text encoder with a pre-trained text model in any language.
 This method makes it possible to adapt the powerful CLIP model to any language in roughly <b>24</b> GPU hours. <br>
- For more in-depth details see our work-in-progress [Arxiv paper](www.google.com).

 #### This repository contains
+* Pytorch inference code
 * Pre-trained CLIP-Text encoders for multiple languages
-* Pytorch inference code
 * Training data and ~3M pre-computed CLIP text encodings for the image captions of [GCC](https://ai.google.com/research/ConceptualCaptions/) + [MSCOCO](https://cocodataset.org/#home) + [VizWiz](https://vizwiz.org/tasks-and-datasets/image-captioning/)

 ### Requirements